j-easy/easy-random/README.md

 The `java.util.Random` API provides 7 methods to generate random data: `nextInt()`, `nextLong()`, `nextDouble()`, `nextFloat()`, `nextBytes()`, `nextBoolean()` and `nextGaussian()`.
 What if you need to generate a random `String`?
 Or say a random instance of your domain object?
-Random Beans provides the `EnhancedRandom` API that extends `java.util.Random` with a method called `nextObject(Class type)` that is able to generate a random instance of any arbitrary Java bean:
+Random Beans provides the `EnhancedRandom` API that extends `java.util.Random` with a method called `nextObject(Class type)`.
+This method is able to generate a random instance of any arbitrary Java bean:

 ```java
 EnhancedRandom enhancedRandom = new EnhancedRandomBuilder().build();